getpelican/pelican-blog/content/news/pelican-3.6.rst

 For those who are new to Pelican, please refer to the `Quickstart Guide
 <http://docs.getpelican.com/en/latest/quickstart.html>`_.
 There is also a
 `Tutorials <https://github.com/getpelican/pelican/wiki/Tutorials>`_ page
-available, which currently includes a link to a Pelican installation screencast.
+available, which also includes a link to a Pelican installation screencast.

 Highlights
 ==========